hpcugent/vsc_user_docs/mkdocs/docs/HPC/connecting.md

 **c**o**p**y) command, but can copy files to or from remote machines.

 It's easier to copy files directly to `$VSC_DATA` and `$VSC_SCRATCH` if you have symlinks to them in your home directory.
-See{{ LinuxManualURL.LinuxManualURL(OS, site) }} for how to do this.
+See {{ LinuxManualURL.LinuxManualURL(OS, site) }} for how to do this.

 Open an additional terminal window and check that you're working on your local machine.